zach-capalbo/vartiste/src/static/instructions.md

 VARTISTE is hosted by [Gitlab Pages](https://about.gitlab.com/product/pages/).
 The Gitlab Pages server may collect  standard information under the [Gitlab Privacy Policy](https://about.gitlab.com/privacy/)

+This landing page employs Twitter and Youtube embedded videos.
+These services have their own privacy policies.

 ## About